 This is the first large outcome study that provides conclusive evidence that treatment of HoFH, a genetic disorder found early in life, should be treated as aggressively as possible at any age.
 Despite the availability of the above agents, only a few will reach the target LDL-C of <135 mg/dl in children and <100 mg/dl in adults, or <70 mg/dl in those at highest risk.
 Novel treatments are very expensive.
 In our adult lipid clinic, the best treatment(s) is the combination of the highest tolerated dose of statins, ezetimibe, the PCSK9 inhibitor evolocumab, and oral lomitapide, the microsomal triglyceride transfer protein inhibitor.
 LDL apheresis is effective, but requires weekly treatments, which lead to complications in a high percentage of patients.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins

 Keywords: Abetalipoproteinemia, Antibodies, Monoclonal, Adolescent, Atherosclerosis, Cholesterol, LDL, Dyslipidemias, Hypercholesterolemia, Hyperlipoproteinemia Type II, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Lipids, Primary Prevention, Receptors, LDL, Survival, Treatment Outcome, Triglycerides, Xanthomatosis